TobleroneSwordfish/Boop-bot/README.md

 General purpose admin bot made using .NET core 2.0 and Discord.NET.
-Bleeding edge and unstable as fuck.
+Bleeding edge and unstable as hell.

 !edu <query> - bring up wikipedia article on <query> in order to educate the uninformed